 He is LANTRA trained and NPTC (CS38) qualified in tree climbing and aerial rescue.
 Dellwyn holds a valid Construction Skills Register (CSR) Card and is trained in health and safety and first aid.

 Andrew Dick PgDip MSc

-Kane Ecology’s Senior Ecologist, Andrew Dick MSc, holds a Post-graduate Diploma with distinction in Environmental Management (2012) and an Environmental Management MSc (Eman) with distinction in 2014 from University of Ulster for his research into the fine-scale habitat associations of Irish bats.
+Kane Ecology’s Senior Ecologist, Andrew Dick MSc, holds a Post-graduate Diploma with distinction in Environmental Management (2012) and an Environmental Management MSc (Eman) with distinction from the University of Ulster for his research into the fine-scale habitat associations of Irish bats.
 Andrew is a member of Bat Conservation Ireland (BCI), Bat Conservation Trust (BCT) and Northern Ireland Badger Group.
 He currently sits on the committee of the Northern Ireland Bat Group and is a volunteer on-call bat-carer with the National Bat Helpline.